 You've entered into a plea bargain with prosecutors and pled guilty to a felony in Orange County, California.
 On second thought, however, you think you've made the wrong decision.
 You may be able to take your guilty plea back, but only under certain circumstances and only if you do it in time.

-California law specifically provides an opportunity for criminal defendants in Orange County and elsewhere in the state to withdraw a plea of guilty or “no content” by filing a Motion to Withdraw a Plea.
+California law specifically provides an opportunity for criminal defendants in Orange County and elsewhere in the state to withdraw a plea of guilty or “no contest” by filing a Motion to Withdraw a Plea.
 Specifically, California Penal Code Section 1018 states that:

 “On application of the defendant at any time before judgment or within six months after an order granting probation is made if entry of judgment is suspended, the court may, and in case of a defendant who appeared without counsel at the time of the plea the court shall, for a good cause shown, permit the plea of guilty to be withdrawn and a plea of not guilty substituted.”